Credits & Contact

 As slaves revolted in Virginia and American settlers rebelled against Mexico in Texas, the decade saw the further consolidation of settlement.
 This was especially true in the Midwest, where Michigan became a state and Wisconsin and Iowa were organized as territories, and along the banks of the Mississippi, where Arkansas was admitted to the Union in 1837.
 The Census of 1830 was the first to use a uniform printed schedule for counting and tallied 12,858,670 Americans, of whom 2,009,050 were slaves.

 There was thirty miles of track in the United States in 1830.
 Within twenty years there would be 9,000.
 Nine railroads were chartered in 1831, sixteen in 1831, and twenty-six in 1832 alone.
-No longer dependent on imported British locomotives, rolling stock, and expertise, … Read the rest
+No longer dependent on imported British locomotives, rolling stock, … Read the rest

 The Mexican-American War was an aggressive and smashing victory that saw the United States acquire massive new territories in the south-west and along the Pacific coast.
 This typified a dynamic decade that saw the admission of four new states, two slave and two free, the rise of women’s rights activity, the intensification of the Underground Railroad, and the discovery of gold in California that touched off an unprecedented and frantic western migration.